alizamanian79/DF-Changer/README.md

 ```
 Enter the full path to the input SQL file: /path/to/input_file.sql
-Enter the full path to the export SQL file: /path/to/output_file.sql
+Enter the full path to the output SQL file: /path/to/output_file.sql
 Old Definer: 'DEFINER=root@localhost'
 New Definer: 'DEFINER=admin@localhost'
 Successfully replaced 'DEFINER=root@localhost' with 'DEFINER=admin@localhost' and saved to '/path/to/output_file.sql'.